openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 This section defines the structure of the object that appears as the value to the keys inside the object defined for the `credentials_supported` metadata element.

 * `display`: OPTIONAL.
 An array of objects, where each object contains display properties of a certain credential for a certain language.
-The following is a non-exhaustive list of parameters that MAY be included.
+Below is a non-exhaustive list of parameters that MAY be included.
 Note that the display name of the credential is obtained from `display.name` and individual claim names from `claims.display.name` values.
   * `name`: REQUIRED.
 String value of a display name for the credential.
   * `locale`: OPTIONAL.
 String value that identifies language of this display object represented as language tag values defined in BCP47 [@!RFC5646].
 Multiple `display` objects may be included for separate languages.
 There MUST be only one object with the same language identifier.
   * `logo`: OPTIONAL.
 A JSON object with information about the logo of the credential with a following non-exhaustive list of parameters that MAY be included: